shindoh-org/mbed-vscode-tools/README.md

 * This tool works in conjunction with the official cli tool (`mbed-tools`) provided by the mbed team.
 * Currently this tool supports only `arm-none-eabi-gcc` as the arm compiler.
-* We assume that the reader knows how to use mbed-tools; otherwise see [the official docs](https://os.mbed.com/docs/mbed-os/v6.15/build-tools/use.html).
+* We assume that the reader knows how to use mbed-tools and its workflow; otherwise see [the official docs](https://os.mbed.com/docs/mbed-os/v6.15/build-tools/use.html).

 ## Dependencies